 - Farmers want to grow biotech sweet corn because it contains a protein found in Bacillus thuringiensis (Bt) that protects the sweet corn from certain insect pests.
 In fact, farmers who grow biotech sweet corn can reduce insecticide applications by as much as 85 percent.

-- That also means sweet corn farmers do not have to drive their tractors across the field as often to apply insecticide, which reduces their use of fuel and reduces greenhouse gas emissions from their tractors.
+- That also means sweet corn farmers do not have to drive their tractors across the field as often to apply insecticide, which helps reduce their use of fuel and reduces greenhouse gas emissions from their tractors.

-- Farmers choose to grow biotech sweet corn because they can grow healthy plants with fewer insecticide sprays, while producing sweet corn that is nutritious, fresh and flavorful and as nutritious as conventional sweet corn.
+- Farmers choose to grow biotech sweet corn because they can grow healthy plants with fewer insecticide sprays, while producing sweet corn that is fresh and flavorful and as nutritious as conventional sweet corn.